 - Local councils can provide and maintain a variety of important and visible local services including allotments, bridleways, bus shelters, car parks, commons and open spaces, community transport schemes, community safety and crime reduction measures, events and festivals, footpaths, leisure and sports facilities, litter bins, planning, street cleaning and lighting, tourism activities, traffic calming measures, village greens and youth projects.

 - Parish councils receive funding by levying a ‘precept’ on the council tax paid by the residents of the parish.
-Parish councils comprise unpaid councillors who are elected to serve for four years.
+Parish councillors are unpaid and are elected to serve for four years.

 Local County Councillor (Andover West)

 Member of Parliament (North West Hampshire)

 Parish Council Meetings